Cool Whip Easter Eggs are quick, easy, and require minimal clean-up. You will love our mess-free way to dye eggs with kids this Easter!

 Within this post, you will find step-by-step instructions and a video tutorial on how to dye eggs with Cool Whip or whipped cream.
-These Cool Whip Easter Eggs are a food-safe alternative to dying eggs with shaving cream.
-Because eggshells are porous, you want whatever you use to dye Easter eggs to be safe to consume.vibrant pink blue and purple Easter eggs on an egg-shaped platter
+Cool Whip Easter Eggs are a food-safe alternative to dying eggs with shaving cream.
+Because eggshells are porous, you want whatever you use to dye Easter eggs to be safe to consume.

 Cool Whip Easter Eggs

 Making Cool Whip Easter Eggs is easy for kids of all ages.
-The dyed eggs have a marbled surface when finished.
-You can combine many colors to make a tie-dyed Easter egg, or you can stick to one color for a solid, swirled design.
-The added benefit is that you will not need to buy a special egg dye kit every year.
+The dyed eggs have a marbled effect when finished.
+You can combine many colors to make a tie-dyed Easter egg or stick to one color for a solid, swirled design.
+The added benefit is that you will not need to buy a special egg dye kit yearly.

-Kids love these dyed eggs because of the vibrant colors as well as stirring the eggs around and around in the Cool Whip.
+Kids love these dyed eggs because of the vibrant colors and stirring the eggs around and around in the Cool Whip.
+This is a fun project!

 Cool Whip Dyed Eggs Ingredients

-• Food coloring (we suggest gel food coloring)
+- Food coloring (we suggest gel food color)

-• Muffin tin, small bowls, or a rimmed cookie sheet
+- Muffin tin, small bowls, or a rimmed baking sheet

 How to Make Cool Whip Easter Eggs- 2 Methods